rwittmuess/Control_Strategy_Planar_Jumper/README.md

 # Control_Strategy_Planar_Jumper

-Control Strategy for Planar Vertical Jump
+Final Project for "Feedback Control of Legged Robots" based on the paper: "Control Strategy for Planar Vertical Jump"

+use the run.m file to run the simulation